seManeiro/raceapp/README.md

 ### Verify app is working:

-query() your mongoDB instance for "eventdata" collection to check that events been persisted, and follow the logs accros the polling job in the command line.
+query() your mongoDB instance for "eventdata" collection to check that events been persisted, and read the logs on file: /log/raceapp.log